supersurviveur/typst-math/README.md

 - **RenderSymbolsOutsideMath**: If set to true, the extension will render symbols everywhere in the document, not only in math equations.
 - **RenderSpaces**: If set to true, the extension will render space symbols like space, wj, space.quad...
 - **RenderingMode**: Choose whether to render only simple symbols or also complex equations.
+- **RevealOffset**: The number of lines to reveal before and after the current line.
 - **CustomSymbols**: You can add or override symbols with your own.
 The format is
 ```json
 {